KakaoBots/custom-kaling/README.md

 const Header = new MessageInfo(MessageType.SLIDE, 'htts://example.com');
 Header.Message = 'TestTest';

-const Content = new SlideContent(MessageType.FEED, //this can be FEED, LIST, COMMERCE
+const Content = new SlideContent(MessageType.FEED, // this can be FEED, LIST, COMMERCE
-		new FeedContent('Alice', 'HTML'),  //all contents MUST be same class new FeedContent('Bob', 'CSS'),
+		new FeedContent('Alice', 'HTML'),  // all contents MUST be same class new FeedContent('Bob', 'CSS'),
 		new FeedContent('Carol', 'JS')
 );

-//Cover is optional
+// Cover is optional
 Content.ContentHead = new SlideCover('Slide-Cover', 'JS');
 Content.ContentHead.Background = new ThumbnailItem('https://github.com/fluidicon.png');